Klipper3d/klipper/docs/Config_checks.md

 Use the STEPPER_BUZZ command to verify the connectivity of each stepper motor.
-Start by manually positioning the given axis to a midway point and then run `STEPPER_BUZZ STEPPER=stepper_x`.
+Start by manually positioning the given axis to a midway point and then run `STEPPER_BUZZ STEPPER=stepper_x` in the command console.
 The STEPPER_BUZZ command will cause the given stepper to move one millimeter in a positive direction and then it will return to its starting position.
 (If the endstop is defined at position_endstop=0 then at the start of each movement the stepper will move away from the endstop.)
 It will perform this oscillation ten times.

 If the stepper does not move at all, then verify the "enable_pin" and "step_pin" settings for the stepper.
 If the stepper motor moves but